LLNL/Silo/docs/Chapter2-Section3.md

 * **Description:**

-  A namescheme defines a mapping between `...` non-negative integers (e. g. the natural numbers) `...` a sequence of strings such that each string to be associated with a given integer `...` can be generated from printf-style formatting involving simple expressions.
+  A namescheme defines a mapping between `...` non-negative integers (e.g. `...` natural numbers) `...` a sequence of strings such that each string to be associated with a given integer `...` can be generated from printf-style formatting involving simple expressions.
   Nameschemes `...` most often used to define names of regions in region arrays or to define names of multi-block objects.

   The format of a printf-style namescheme is as follows.